On involutions of minuscule Kirillov algebras induced by real structures: Introduction

 The finite-dimensional irreducible representations of a complex semisimple Lie algebra $\g$ are central to Lie theory.
 For such a representation $V^\lambda$, labelled by its highest weight $\lambda$,\footnote{With respect to some Borel and Cartan subalgebra.
 When this choice does not matter, we do not specify it, and simply speak of weights, roots, Weyl group etc.\,of $\g$.} the \emph{Kirillov algebra}

-was introduced in \cite{Kirillov2001_introduction}.\footnote{In \cite{Kirillov2001_introduction}, Kirillov algebras are called \emph{(classical) family algebras}.} This algebra is commutative if and only if the representation $V^\lambda$ is weight multiplicity free \parencite[Cor.\,1]{Kirillov2001_introduction}.
-However, by recent work of Hausel \cite{Hausel2024_avatars}, each $\Kir^\lambda(\g)$ contains a maximal commutative subalgebra $\B^\lambda(\g)$, called \emph{big algebra}, with intriguing properties.
-In particular, one can geometrically extract data about the representation $V^\lambda$ from the spectrum $\Spec \B^\lambda(\g)$ (\cf\ \cite{Hausel2024_StonyBrook}).
-Suitable automorphisms of $\Spec \B^\lambda(\g)$ therefore correspond to symmetries of that data, which motivates the study of big algebra automorphisms as an approach to symmetries in representation theory.
+was introduced in \cite{Kirillov2001_introduction}.\footnote{In \cite{Kirillov2001_introduction}, Kirillov algebras are called \emph{(classical) family algebras}.} Here, $S(\g) = \bigoplus_{n\ge 0}S^n(\g)$ is the symmetric algebra on the vector space $\g$, and $\End(V^\lambda)$ the algebra of linear endomorphisms of $V^\lambda$.
+Both have canonical $\g$-actions, and $\Kir^\lambda(\g)$ consists of the $\g$-invariants in their tensor product.

-This paper realises a first step in that direction: we study the case where $\lambda$ is \emph{minuscule}, which entails that $\B^\lambda(\g)$ is the full Kirillov algebra.
-Among the automorphisms of $\B^\lambda(\g) = \Kir^\lambda(\g)$, we focus on involutions induced by real structures of the Langlands dual of $\g$.
-More precisely, it has been observed in \cite{Panyushev2004_endoj} that minuscule Kirillov algebras of $\g$ are isomorphic to equivariant cohomology algebras of partial flag varieties of the connected simply connected Lie group $G$ with Lie algebra $\g$.
-Here we use a slightly different model in terms of the Langlands dual group $G^\vee$ of $G$.
-The weight $\lambda$ defines a parabolic subgroup $P_\lambda$ of $G^\vee$, and we have a ring isomorphism \cite{Hausel2024_avatars}
+The Kirillov algebra is commutative if and only if the representation $V^\lambda$ is weight multiplicity free \cite[Cor.\,1]{Kirillov2001_introduction}.
+This is in particular the case when $\lambda$ is a minuscule weight, that is, one for which all weights of $V^\lambda$ lie in a single Weyl group orbit.
+Panyushev \cite{Panyushev2004_endoj} has observed that such minuscule Kirillov algebras admit geometric descriptions: they are isomorphic to equivariant cohomology rings of partial flag varieties for the connected simply connected Lie group $G$ with Lie algebra $\g$.
+Here we follow Hausel \cite{Hausel2024_avatars} in using a slightly different model, in terms of the Langlands dual group $G^\vee$ of $G$.\footnote{For our main purpose of studying minuscule Kirillov algebras, one could avoid Langlands duality and work only in terms of $G$.
+However, using $G^\vee$ is more natural in the context of general Kirillov algebras, see Theorem \ref{thm:geom_model} below.} Namely, the weight $\lambda$ defines a parabolic subgroup $P_\lambda$ of $G^\vee$, and we have a ring isomorphism

 Let us mention two useful properties of this isomorphism.
 Firstly, the Kirillov algebra inherits a grading from $S(\g)$, and \eqref{eq:kir_alg_geom_model} becomes a graded isomorphism if the right-hand side is graded by half the cohomological degree.
-Secondly, $\Kir^\lambda(\g)$ is a graded algebra over its subring $S(\g)^\g$ (embedded as $f\mapsto f\otimes \id$).
+(Note that $G^\vee/P_\lambda$ has no odd cohomology, so this is merely a regrading of the full cohomology ring.)
+Secondly, $\Kir^\lambda(\g)$ is a graded algebra over the invariant ring $S(\g)^\g$, which embeds into $\Kir^\lambda(\g)$ as $f\mapsto f\otimes \id$.
 The isomorphism identifies this subring with $H^{2*}_{G^\vee}\coloneqq H^{2*}_{G^\vee}(\pt, \C)$, the equivariant cohomology of a point.
 Altogether, the geometric model is summarised by the following commutative diagram: